Al-Balad (newspaper): Ownership

 Al Balad is owned by United Group for Publishing and Advertising (through its affiliate Al Waseet International), the Syrian media conglomerate owned by the Syrian businessmen Majd Suleiman and Bachar Kiwan, seen as the media arm of the Assad regime in various Arab countries.

 The publisher of the daily was Al Wataniya Publishing House.

 Brand

 Al Balad's logo, the Arabic letter ب set in white across a red backdrop is identical to the logo of the United Group (UG)'s Syrian newspaper Baladna.

 Circulation

-In 2006, a study carried out by Ara'a Company with 2500 participants concluded that Al Balad was read by 18.3% of Lebanese over 15 years of age, being the first in this regard.
+In 2006, a study carried out by Ara'a Company with 2,500 participants concluded that Al Balad was read by 18.3% of Lebanese over 15 years of age, being the first in this regard.
 In the same study it was also found that the paper was the second most popular paper in Lebanon after An Nahar.
 The Ipsos study in 2006 revealed that Al-Balad had the largest rate of subscribers with 23.8% whereas An Nahar had only 2.6%.
-The paper was also found to have highest circulation in Lebanon in 2006.
+The paper was also found to have the highest circulation in Lebanon in 2006.
 A 2009 survey by Ipsos Stat also established that the daily was among the five most popular newspapers in Beirut.